Back in Amsterdam.

 It was an interesting experience and expanded whatever knowledge I had from my previous visit of the Auschwitz camp and I would recommend it to everyone to get a glimpse of what the not-so-far past was like.

-We strolled down Prinsengracht heading towards the Noordermarkt which is open every Saturday from 9-5.
-We made a round through the various stalls selling food, clothing, antiques, and jewellery.
+I strolled down Prinsengracht heading towards the Noordermarkt which is open every Saturday from 9-5.
+I made a round through the various stalls selling food, clothing, antiques, and jewellery.

-Next, we had a lovely pulled pork sandwich which had an interesting bun.
+Next, I had a lovely pulled pork sandwich which had an interesting bun.
 It was definitely not your typical bready texture.
 I'm not too sure how to describe it except it was delicious.

-Then we decided to go all European and buy some bread and olive paste and ate it by the canal.
-Not to forget we warmed up with some hot apple cider at one of the stalls (it was only a euro!)
+Then I decided to go all European and buy some bread and olive paste and ate it by the canal.
+Not to forget I warmed up with some hot apple cider at one of the stalls (it was only a euro!)

 And saw their various flavours of cheese!
 Particularly enjoyed the green pesto one!